Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 The chronology is primarily based on the words of the Jewish historian Josephus.
 Josephus used “consular dating” (dates based on events during the rule of Roman consuls [chief magistrate]).

-In dating the time that Herod was appointed king by Rome, Josephus uses a “consular dating,” He locates the event as occurring during the rule of certain Roman consuls.
+In dating the time that Herod was appointed king by Rome, Josephus uses a “consular dating,” that is, he locates the event as occurring during the rule of certain Roman consuls.
 According to this, Herod’s appointment as king would be in 40 B.C.E.
 Still, the data of another historian, Appianos, would place the event in 39 B.C.E.
-By the same method Josephus places Herod’s capture of Jerusalem in 37 B.C.E.
+By the same method Josephus places Herod’s capture of Jerusalem in 37 B.C.E..
 Still, he also says that this occurred 27 years after the capture of the city by Pompey (which was in 63 B.C.E.).
 (Jewish Antiquities, XIV, 487, 488 [xvi, 4]) His reference to that latter event would make the date of Herod’s taking the city of Jerusalem 36 B.C.E.
-Now, Josephus says that Herod died 37 years from the time that he was appointed king by the Romans and 34 years after he took Jerusalem.
+Josephus says that Herod died 37 years from the time that he was appointed king by the Romans and 34 years after he took Jerusalem.
 (Jewish Antiquities, XVII, 190, 191 [viii, 1]) This might indicate that the date of his death was 2 or perhaps 1 B.C.E.

 It may be that the Jewish historian Josephus counted the reigns of the kings of Judea by the accession-year method, as had been done with the kings of the line of David.
 If Herod was appointed king by Rome in 40 B.C.E., his first regnal year could run from Nisan of 39 to Nisan of 38 B.C.E.; similarly, if counted from his capture of Jerusalem in 37 (or 36) B.C.E., his first regnal year could start in Nisan 36 (or 35) B.C.E.
 So if, as Josephus says, Herod died 37 years after his appointment by Rome and 34 years after his capture of Jerusalem.
 If those years are counted in each case according to the regnal year, his death could have been in 1 B.C.E.
 Presenting an argument to this effect in The Journal of Theological Studies, W. E. Filmer writes that evidence from Jewish tradition indicates that Herod’s death occurred on Shebat 2 (the month of Shebat falls in January-February of our calendar).—Edited by H. Chadwick and H. Sparks, Oxford, 1966, Vol. XVII, p.
 284.